lucianoayres/nino-cli/README.md

 ### Using Default Model and URL:

-You can use Ollama with just a prompt as the only argument.
+You can use Gollama with just a prompt as the only argument.
 By default, it will use the `llama3.1` model and connect to the default URL and port for the local Ollama server:

 ```bash
 ./gollama "Who said the quote, 'A person who never made a mistake never tried anything new'?"